What The Hell Is This Blake Lively & Anna Kendrick Movie Even About?

 On paper, nothing is more up my alley than A Simple Favor.
-It's directed by Paul Feig, stars Anna Kendrick, and is about mommy blogging.
-But as recent trailers reveal, it's also about a whole lot of other stuff, and now I can't wrap my head around what exactly to expect come September when this thriller (yes, a Paul Feig thriller) hits theaters.
+It's directed by Paul Feig, stars Anna Kendrick, and is about mummy blogging.
+But as recent trailers reveal, it's also about a whole lot of other stuff, and now I can't wrap my head around what exactly to expect come September when this thriller (yes, a Paul Feig thriller) hits cinemas.

 Let's start with the trailers, which are as vague as they are ominous.
 Kendrick, who plays Stephanie, stars opposite Blake Lively, who plays Emily.
 Stephanie's blog readers get curious when Emily goes missing, and try to sus out the situation themselves.
 Judging from the intense music and detective-movie-style graphics, foul play is afoot — but that doesn't exactly track with the rest of the promotional material.